dnikic/terminal-developer-workflow/README.md

 :setlocal syntax?

 Language servers like coc plugin imapct performance, it's faster to grep in the docs and analize compilation errors.

+Change colorscheme in Vim
+mkdir /home/dnikic/.vim/colors
+On website vimcolorschemes.com find your prefered color scheme, and add its somethemename.vim file to /home/dnikic/.vim/colors
+Opne vim or add to vimrd
+:colors somethemename

 ```